This week my fellow Frenzied SLPs and I are blogging about Halloween-themed language activities.

 We read the book and made our own leaf piles with silk and paper leaves.

 We also created the characters from the book.
 On this day, my students both chose to make Yellow Hickory who is just one of the 4 main characters.
-You can grab this leaf template along with instructions on how to use them with the book HERE.
-It’s only available to my blog readers 🙂
+Just draw leaf shapes for this activity and lett students apply paint and wiggly eyes!

 We have also been working on concepts (many, few, 2, only, round, pointed, happy, shapes, etc)